Towards a yoga-based research methodology

 The Indian tradition does not accept that the thinking condition, which the beginner's attempts at meditation and ordinary introspection have in common, is inevitable.
 It looks at it, in the language of Vedanta, as an unfortunate entanglement of our conscious essence, atman, with the activities of the mind, manas.
 The entanglement shows itself in the fact that in the ordinary waking state most people identify with their body, feelings and thoughts.
 The archetypal example of the latter is perhaps Descartes (1641/1931), who in his famous 'cogito ergo sum', made his entire existence contingent on being a 'thinking thing' (a res cogitans).
 One can find this tendency to conflate consciousness with 'thinking' throughout Western thought, though the development of apparently unconscious machines that can at least imitate human thought is slowly beginning to make space for a more subtle understanding of their relationship.
 The Indian tradition looked at identification with one's thoughts as a beginners' error, at least since the time of the fascinating story of Indra and Virochana in the Chandogya Upanishad (8.
 7-12).(8)

 I will not go here into detail about the methods to achieve the pure witness consciousness and the powers that go with it, or the processes needed for the purification and transformation of the instrumental nature.
 For those who are interested, there is plenty of literature on those.
-All I wanted to do here is indicate the basic principle.
+[In book: REPLACE BY INTERNAL REFERENCES] All I could do here is indicate the basic principle.
 Before proceeding, it may be useful, however, to say a few words about the somewhat peculiar, circular relationship between purification and detachment.